What is Thermally Activated Delayed Fluorescence (TADF)?

 The triplet state is usually at a slightly lower energy than the singlet state.
 Therefore, TADF requires that this energy gap be as small as possible, and its probability increases massively as the energy gap approaches 25 meV (the thermal energy at room temperature).
 Additionally, the rate of reverse ISC must be high compared to non-radiative triplet relaxation.
 If these conditions are met, the IQE of TADF materials can be close to 100%.

-A further advantage of TADF OLEDs is that TADF emitters are generally available at lower prices than fluorescent and phosphorescent molecules.
+A further advantage of TADF OLEDs is that TADF materials are generally available at lower prices than fluorescent and phosphorescent molecules.
 This makes them an attractive, lower cost alternative to both first- and second-generation OLED emitters in all colours.
+Here are some examples of TADF materials:

 Contributing Authors